Troubleshooting

 Slurmrestd

-Test Slurm slurmrestd API is properly responding on Unix socket with this command:
+Test Slurm slurmrestd API is properly responding on Unix socket with these commands:

 jq '.statistics | with_entries(select(.key | startswith("jobs")))'